dvg13/image-model/README.md

 --reuse_replay (default False) : load the cache existing at the specified location --cache_size (default 100,000) : the number of images to store in the cache
 ```
+### Adding L1 Loss:

+The code currently supports adding L1 loss in two ways - from supervised data and from reconstruction error.
+The image is reconstructed with an model identical to the generator/refiner, but the weights are not shared.
+I plan to add L1 loss between the synthetic image and the generated images as well